Born on this date

 Saskatchewan (2-0) 21 @ Edmonton (1-2) 20

 Edmonton quarterback Corey Colehour threw touchdown passes to Terry Swarn, Karl Sneider, and Jim Thomas, but Bill Goods, in his second and last game as an Eskimo, converted just one of the scores.
-The other two converts were nullified by penalty--more examples of the unfairness of the rule than in place that had similarly deprived the Hamilton Tiger-Cats of a victory two night earlier.
+The other two converts were nullified by penalty--more examples of the unfairness of the rule than in place that had similarly deprived the Hamilton Tiger-Cats of a victory two nights earlier.
 Mr. Goods also missed both his field goal attempts, one of which went for a single point.

 Baseball